“Would this natural cleaner be as effective as the synthetic ones?”

 Only three main ingredients are needed, says Kalpana.
 One part jaggery, three parts citric peels and 10 parts water.

-“Even palm sugar can be used instead of jaggery for bio enzyme cleaners,” says Kavitha.
-However, they both say a big no to white sugar.
+However, both Kalpana and Kavitha say a big no to white sugar.
 “White sugar has no carbon content for the bacteria to thrive,” says Kalpana.

 One must use plastic containers for making bio enzymes, as they can expand without breaking.
 “Glass and metal containers are not advisable.
 Glass may break due to pressure-build up, unlike plastic.
 Metal may react or get corroded.
 We do not use metal containers for storing pickles.
 Similarly, we should not store bio enzymes in metal dabbas,” says Kalpana.

 The next most important ingredient is citric peels.
 “Whenever you eat limes, oranges or lemons, do store them in the freezer.
 When you get a good amount of peels, you can use them for bio enzymes,” says Kavitha.

 “You can even ask juice shops in your neighbourhoods for these peels.
 They will be more than happy to share them with you,” suggests Kalpana.

 DIY method for home use

 Kavitha and Kalpana share the steps to make bio enzyme cleaners.

 It takes one to three months to make the first batch of cleaning solution.